weefbellington/screenplay/README.md

 ###Your best friend, the wiki

 The main screenplay documentation has moved to the wiki: https://github.com/weefbellington/screenplay/wiki.
-If reading the manual back to front it your type of thing, you can start by reading about [Core features](https://github.com/weefbellington/screenplay/wiki/Core-features).
+If reading the manual back to front it your type of thing, you can start by reading about [core features](https://github.com/weefbellington/screenplay/wiki/Core-features).

 ###Downloads